We compare what's there to find the best deals for you.

 EasyJet flies to Faro from Belfast, Bristol, Glasgow (GLA), Liverpool, Newcastle (NCL), and London’s Luton (LTN), Gatwick and Southend (SEN) airports; while Ryanair flies from Birmingham, Bournemouth (BOH), East Midlands (EMA), Edinburgh, Liverpool, Leeds (LBA), London Stanstead (STN) and Manchester.

-British Airways, easyJet, Jet2, Monarch Airlines, Thomas Cook Airlines and Thomson Airways fly to Madeira Airport, 20 kilometres (12 miles) northeast of the island’s capital Funchal.
+British Airways, easyJet, Jet2, Thomas Cook Airlines and TUI fly to Madeira Airport, 20 kilometres (12 miles) northeast of the island’s capital Funchal.
 João Paulo II Airport (PDL) on the island of São Miguel is the main international airport of the Azores, and is located 2 kilometres (1.2 miles) west of the town of Ponta Delgada.

 Air Azores and Ryanair operate direct flights to São Miguel from London’s Gatwick and Stansted respectively.
 Alternatively, TAP operates flights from Manchester via Lisbon, while there are also seasonal summer flights via Porto and Faro.